nizamra/360Moms/README.md

 # 360Moms Infrastructure

 This repository contains the infrastructure code for the 360Moms project, built using Terraform.
-The infrastructure is designed to support both staging and production environments on AWS.
+The infrastructure is designed to support both dev and production environments on AWS.

 ## Environment Management

 The infrastructure is managed using both Git branches and Terraform workspaces:

-- **Staging Environment**:
+- **dev Environment**:
-  - Git Branch: `staging`
+  - Git Branch: `dev`
-  - Terraform Workspace: `staging`
+  - Terraform Workspace: `dev`
-  - Configuration: `staging.tfvars`
+  - Configuration: `dev.tfvars`

 - **Production Environment**:
   - Git Branch: `production`